2026 Guild School

 Tuition, Housing and Meal Plans

-• $1,100 includes 36 hours of instruction; make your own arrangements for off-campus room and meals.
+• $1,200 includes 36 hours of instruction and coffee breaks; make your own arrangements for off-campus room and meals.

 • $350 for an additional 12 hours of classes, for a total of 48 hours of instruction.